 - Execution: say what you do and do what you say to gain and maintain trust

 Mastering these areas will gain your team respect as well as a seat at the table to influence demand.

 The first rule of aligning an audience is to speak a common language.
 I guarantee you will lose people’s attention like a bad comedian if you start talking supply chain lingo: days of inventory, exponential smoothing, forecast accuracy, seasonality index, attainment…you might as well be speaking Klingon.
 Take a minute to translate and create a story that you know they will understand and care about.
-For Finance that might be dollar impact, for Sales it might be customer satisfaction.
+Finance that might be the dollar impact, for Sales, it might be customer satisfaction.
 Hit them where it hurts.
 Make your point clear and unmistakable.
 Use high-level visuals – a chart, for example, showing the fewest data points possible to make your case.

 If your topic is high visibility, then reach out to your key cross-functional team members and pre-wire them for the situation.
 The worst possible scenario is to blindside them in an S&OP meeting when they were not even aware there was a problem.
 Who has time for that prep work?
 You do!
-If you find the time to build these relationships and have a quick conversation, your S&OP meeting or business reviews will be much smoother and in the end will prevent the need for additional drill down meetings after the initial shock.
+If you find the time to build these relationships and have a quick conversation, your S&OP meeting or business reviews will be much smoother and in the end will prevent the need for additional drill-down meetings after the initial shock.